- Jan 6: A man carries sacks with beer cans to recycle on his bicycle in Havana, Cuba.

-Cuba is unique in Latin America in repressing "virtually all forms of political dissent," according to a new report by Human Rights Watch
+Cuba is unique in Latin America in repressing "virtually all forms of political dissent," according to a new report by Human Rights Watch.

 In a report issued on Monday, Human Rights Watch noted that since inheriting control of the government from his brother Fidel Castro in 2006, Raul Castro has continued to enforce political conformity using criminal prosecutions, beatings, harassment, denial of employment, and travel restrictions.